anazli/randomThoughts/_posts/2018-08-11-finding-roots.md

 tags: [blog, Numerical]
 ---

 There are many mathematical equations that can't be solved by hand.
 Luckily we have computers to do that work for us.
-Iterative methods such as the bisection, the linear interpolation and the Newton-Raphson method were created to find the roots of an equation.
+Iterative methods such as the bisection, linear interpolation and Newton-Raphson method were created to find roots of equations.

-There is a repository named [numerical](https://github.com/anazli/numerical.git) where I add some numerical methods including functions that implement the above methods for finding the roots of an equation.
+There is a repository named [numerical](https://github.com/anazli/numerical.git) where I add some numerical methods including functions that implement the methods above.

 ## Bisection method